eeshvardasikcm/onbasedlc/README.md

 Chess and baseball theory combined hypothetically for the creation of a new game idea
 ________
 Explanation:
-There's a general saying that the "best offense is a good defense" In baseball the importance of good pitching may be expressed when we say "you can't win without good pitching".
+There's a general saying that the "best offense is a good defense".
+In baseball the importance of good pitching may be expressed when we say "you can't win without good pitching".
 I may speculate a hypothesis that ground ball pitchers allow for a better offense.
 If the defense